-The revised and implemented Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities states, "Reasonable accommodations will be provided to inmates during the release process.
+The Expert previously noted that the revised and implemented Custody & Court Operations Manual (CCOM) 8000 - Inmates with Disabilities states, "Reasonable accommodations will be provided to inmates during the release process.
 Inmates requiring the use of accessible cells will either be held in cells designed to be accessible or be prepared for release in their respective housing units and expedited through the release process.
-If an inmate arrives at the Jail with a personal assistive device that is exchanged for a countyowned device, staff shall ensure that the personal device is placed with the inmate's property and returned to the inmate upon release.
-Unless the inmate has an equivalent personal device stored in Inmate Property, the inmate is entitled to keep their countyissued assistive device or will be provided a comparable device at the time of release if the inmate needs the assistive device for all purposes."
+If an inmate arrives at the Jail with a personal assistive device that is exchanged for a county-owned device, staff shall ensure that the personal device is placed with the inmate's property and returned to the inmate upon release.
+Unless the inmate has an equivalent personal device stored in Inmate Property, the inmate is entitled to keep their county-issued assistive device or will be provided a comparable device at the time of release if the inmate needs the assistive device for all purposes."

-The revised and implemented Health Care Agency Correctional Health Services Policy and Procedure 6407 Reasonable Health Accommodations for Patients states, "CHS Release Nurses collaborate with CHS ADA Nurse Coordinators to ensure patients with disabilities, who have scheduled release dates, have the necessary accommodations and that their DME/assistive devices are in good working order for reentry into the community.
+The Expert previously noted that the revised and implemented Health Care Agency Correctional Health Services Policy and Procedure 6407 Reasonable Health Accommodations for Patients states, "CHS Release Nurses collaborate with CHS ADA Nurse Coordinators to ensure patients with disabilities, who have scheduled release dates, have the necessary accommodations and that their DME/assistive devices are in good working order for reentry into the community.
 CHS allows patients to retain County-issued DME free of charge or will exchange DME with a comparable assistive device for use upon release whenever patients do not have access to the proper DME adequate for their disability."

-The County produced an excel spreadsheet, "ADA Release Log," that reflects 369 disabled incarcerated persons who were released with a personal, donated, or CHS-provided HCA/AD/DME.
+The County produced an Excel spreadsheet, "ADA Device Release Log," that reflects 414 disabled incarcerated persons who were released with a personal, donated, or CHS-provided HCA/AD/DME.
 The log includes the following columns:

 - Month

 - Release Date

 - Name

 - Booking#

-- Device (Personal, None, CHS, Donated, In-Custody Release, Donated, and Declined)
+- Device (Personal, None, CHS, Donated, In-Custody Release, In Custody Transfer, Donated, and Declined)

 - Misc.
-(This column includes the devices and disability and other comments)
+(This column includes the devices and disability and other comments.)

-The Expert notes that in some cases, the incarcerated person declined the HCA/AD/DME, or family picked up the incarcerated person.
+The Expert notes that in some cases, the incarcerated person declined the HCA/AD/DME, or the family picked up the incarcerated person.